aaugustin/myks-gallery/README.rst

 5. Create a suitable ``base.html`` template.
 It must provide three blocks:
     ``title``, ``extrahead``, ``content``, as shown in this `example`_.

-6. Optionally, if you're serving files from the local filesystem, enable `X-accel`_ (nginx) or `mod_xsendfile`_ (Apache) for your photo and cache directories.

-7. Scan your photos with the "Scan photos" button in the admin or the ``scanphotos`` management command and define access policies.
+6. Scan your photos with the "Scan photos" button in the admin or the ``scanphotos`` management command and define access policies.

 The source_ contains a sample application in the ``example`` directory.
 It can